 Code to Production

 Based upon the development of a series of controlled variations derived through parametric and scripting methods, the elective aimed to further expand an understanding of geometry and architectural performance between informed by robots, materials and sensors.
-It reviewed an open system of design research in which design process, computational modelling and robotic fabrication were deployed in a test series and lab scenario so as to derive approaches and detailed fabrication knowledge for architectural practice.
+It reviewed an open system of design research in which design process, computational modelling and robotic fabrication were deployed in a test series and lab scenario to derive approaches and detailed fabrication knowledge for architectural practice.

 During this course we were all trained in how to operate a KUKA robotic arm, how to script tool paths using the KUKA|PRC plug-in for Grasshopper, as well as how to integrate sensor feedback, including 3D scanning, live video feeds, light, temperature and pressure, into our workflows.
 We used this knowledge to run a series of quick design experiments exploring the material properties of expanding insulating foam.

 This course was co-ordinated by Dr Dagmar Reinhardt with visiting guests, Alexandre Dubor, Guillem Camprodon and Gabrielle Bello Diaz from IAAC.
-The team was also supported by fantastic staff at DMAF Lab: Marjo Niemela, Dylan Wozniak-O’Connor, Rodney Watt, Samantha Horlyck, Susana Alarcon Licona, and Kate Dunn.
+The team was also supported by the fantastic staff at DMAF Lab: Marjo Niemela, Dylan Wozniak-O’Connor, Rodney Watt, Samantha Horlyck, Susana Alarcon Licona, and Kate Dunn.